semegg/Coffee_Web_App/README.md

 # Coffee_Web_App
-An interactive web store based on the idea of the Durger King bot.
-It allows you to browse the product catalog and place orders without leaving Telegram.
+An interactive application, inspired by the Durger King bot, allows browsing the product catalogue and placing orders conveniently from within Telegram without leaving the application.
+Upon opening the web application, all further actions are processed through Telegram.